frederickaplan/fdh/files/PART2/fdh-2-4.md

 This sequential representation cannot encode the structure, semantics, or link to external resources or references.

+### Bag of Words

+With the bag of words representation, a text is just a set of words, disregarding grammar and even word order.

+The number of occurence per words is informed.

 ### XML

 Some complexity can be coded in a sequence of character by patching it with so-called markup elements.